 Europa 2000 Secondary School

-The Europa 2000 Secondary School is a secondary grammar school and vocational institution maintained by a foundation, and it is continuously adapting to the ever-changing challenges, ensuring the spiritual, moral and physical development of the students in a family-type environment.
+Europa 2000 Secondary School is a secondary grammar school and vocational institution maintained by a foundation, and it is continuously adapting to ever-changing challenges, ensuring the spiritual, moral and physical development of the students in a family-type environment.

 The Europa 2000 Economic, Tourism and Information Technology Education Centre Foundation, which maintains the school, was established in 1992.
 Its main objective is to train competent and experienced professionals, who can flexibly adapt to economic changes.